azmiratania/cc4-tech-challenge/README.md

 npx playwright test
 ```
 4. **View Test Results:** Review the test results to ensure that the application is functioning as expected.
+5. Please find included the screenshots of the test results in the repository.

 ## Challenge 2 Solution
 In this repository, you will find the solution for Challenge 2, which is represented by the file Challenge 2.png.
 To access the solution, simply click on the file and it will be displayed.